MelancholyRainfall/MelancholyRainfall/README.md

 		  	  	  	        	               [ .ᐟ.ᐟNeuvillette enthusiast.ᐟ.ᐟ ]

   			     ⟢" I'm usually very awkward & quiet, but I'm always happy to interact/make friends with others! "
-				  	              ( Although I do get VERY nervous on first impressions... ) ⟢" I draw and do art commissions if anyone is interested ^_^ (check my Vgen!) " ,, AFK most of the time | delayed replies to whispers ''
+				  	            ( Mostly nervous in first impressions, but I warm up eventually. ) ⟢" I draw and do art commissions if anyone is interested ^_^ (check my Vgen!) " ,, AFK most of the time | delayed replies to whispers ''